wilmoore/reactq/README.md

 Changelog
 ---------

+-   **2011-04-21**: Released version 0.1.1.
+This release includes only minor documentation updates and cleanup.

 -   **2011-04-20**: Released version 0.1.0-beta.
 This release provides the ability to define event selector patterns similar to jQuery attribute selectors.
 For instance, you could define a listener for the event